o2dependent/hcnotary/src/markdown/Index/index.md

 * A passport
 * A government issued identification card

-***COVID-19 Protocol for appointments:*** masks and social distancing is encouraged.
+***COVID-19 Protocol for appointments:*** Masks and social distancing is encouraged.
 Supplies are disinfected prior to the appointment.
 Hand sanitizer will be available for use.

 ***Fees:***